Best bike lights 2025: ensure you are seen year-round with daylight running

 The best bike lights tested & rated, including how much to pay, the features you need, and our pick of the best for every eventuality

 Every year, Cycling Weekly seeks out the best bike lights and puts them to the test.
-This winter, our team tested more than twenty-five of the latest lights, evaluating more than just their brightness.
+This year, our team tested more than twenty-five of the latest lights, evaluating more than just their brightness.
 Our main considerations include build quality, battery life, and, by far, the most important factor: how the light beam is projected on the road or trail.

 Whether you are hitting the back lanes and gravel tracks this autumn/fall and winter on one of the best gravel bikes or cruising through the dimly lit streets of the city on one of the best commuter bikes, I have tried to cover all the bases.